PhumudzoSly/ray/packages/backend/ai/crawler/README.md

 ## 🔄 Integration with AI Agents

-The crawler system has been integrated into all AI agents to replace third-party web search tools:
+The crawler system has been integrated into all AI agents to provide reliable web search and data extraction:

 ### Updated Agents

 1. **Competitor Discovery Agent**
-   - Uses `searchCompetitors()` for competitor analysis
+   - Uses `searchCompetitors()` with reliable search APIs
    - Extracts competitor data from websites
    - Analyzes competitive landscape